TiffyA/DPDRO/README.md

 ## Code organisations

+- `Baseline/SGDA` & `Baseline/Diff`: baseline methods; pipelines and usage stay
+  the same as before.
+- `dro1_new/`: refreshed version of the original `dro1` project with script-configurable hyper-parameters.
+Use this in place of the deprecated `dro1/` directory, which is kept only for archival purposes.
 - `dro_alg2/`: current ASCDRO stack (formerly `dro_new`).
 Contains the
   production trainer, datasets, models, and training scripts used for the latest experiments.